 |Philadelphia-Camden-Wilmington, PA-NJ-DE||Pittsburgh, PA||St. Louis, MO|

 For more information about these areas, see this interactive map on FHFA.gov.

 - Help communities address the very low-value distressed properties not properly served by the market.
 These properties face a number of challenges, including rehabilitation costs that exceed post-rehabilitation value, and when not handled properly, may potentially depress local housing markets, endanger neighbors, create blight, and burden municipalities.

 - Effectively match distressed properties with responsible community buyers for property renovation and resale to prevent further blight and provide affordable housing opportunities.

 - Assist distressed communities in executing their building demolition plans.

-- Support a properly functioning housing market and bolster local economies.
+- Support a properly functioning housing market, stabilize home values, and bolster local economies.

 Our community buyers review and purchase foreclosed properties through REOMatch®, our online property transaction portal.
 For more information about becoming an NCST community buyer, please contact us.